-Anthony Beese is a consultant geologist with Carraigex GeoServices, who provide services in geoarchaeology and engineering geology.
-He is also author of many articles on the themes of geology, archaeology and historical landscapes.
+Anthony Beese is trading as a consultant geologist with Carraigex GeoServices.
+Carriagex provide services in geoarchaeology and engineering geology.
+He has also written on many topics including geology, landscape archaeology and reconstruction of the historical environment.

 And then Cork.
 Archaeologists have discovered that, about nine hundered years ago, Hiberno-Norse people established the beginnings of the city by undertaking a major programme of land-claim, which consisted of filling the estuary with locally sourced silt.
 They began this task by diverting the South Channel and forming a new settlement near South Gate Bridge, as it is now.